aoluwar/Modern-AI/README.md

 # Building Modern AI Agents with LLMs, RAG, and Knowledge Graphs

-Welcome to the official repository for the book **"Building AI Agents with LLMs, RAG, and Knowledge Graphs"**.
+Welcome to the my repository for this book **"Building AI Agents with LLMs, RAG, and Knowledge Graphs"**.
-This hands-on guide teaches you how to design, build, and deploy powerful AI agents using modern tools such as Transformers, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and Knowledge Graphs.
+This is a guide that helps me understand how to design, build, and deploy powerful AI agents using modern tools such as Transformers, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and Knowledge Graphs.

 ---